 - SWEET POTATO SOUP WITH SPINACH & CHICKPEAS

 Best Easy Vegan Chili Recipe

-- 1 small onion (chopped fine)
+- 1 small sweet onion finely chopped

 - 4 cloves of garlic